-Some of the tips you’ll read are the same ones I used to go from 120 pound boy band Justin to 155 pound potty mouth fitness blogger Justin.
+Some of the tips you’ll read are the same ones I used to build muscle and strength.
+And help me go from 120 pounds to 155 pounds.

 The biggest reason you guys (or ladies) are not putting on muscle is because you’re not eating enough food consistently.
 I know, I know.
 You eat TONS!
 So much so that you often feel stuffed.

 “It can’t be my nutrition, Justin.
 It has to be my workout.
 Or maybe I need to take some supplements.”

 I’m sorry, it’s none of those things.
 It’s really because you’re not eating enough food consistently enough.